-- 3. The Products Completed Operations Aggregate Limits the most we will pay under Coverage A for damages because of "bodity injury" and "property (tamage" included in the "products-completed operations hazard". - 4.
-Subject to Paragraphia, above the Personal And Advertising Injury Limit is the most wa will pay under Coverage & for the sum of all damages because of all "personal and adventising injury" sustained by any one person or organization. - Subject to Paragraph 2. or 3. above, whichever applies, the Each Occurrence Limit is the most we will pay for the sum of: - a.
+- The Products-Completed Operations Aggregate Limit is the most we will pay under Coverage A for damages because of "bodily injury" and "property damage" included in the "products-completed operations hazard". - 4.
+Subject to Paragraph 2. above, the Personal And Advertising Injury Limit is the most we will pay under Coverage B for the sum of all damages because of all "personal and advertising injury" sustained by any one person or organization. - 5.
+Subject to Paragraph 2. or 3. above, whichever applies, the Each Occurrence Limit is the most we will pay for the sum of: - a.
 Damages under Coverage A; and - b.
-Medical expenses under Coverage C because of all "bodily injury" and "property damage" arising out of any one "occurrence". - Subject to Paragraph 5. above, the Damage To Premises Rented To You Limit is the most we will pay under Coverage A for damages because of "property damage" to any one premises, while rented to you, or in the case of damage by fire, while rented to you or temporarily occupied by you with permission of the owner. - 3.
+Medical expenses under Coverage C because of all "bodily injury" and "property damage" arising out of any one "occurrence". - 6.
+Subject to Paragraph 5. above, the Damage To Premises Rented To You Limit is the most we will pay under Coverage A for damages because of "property damage" to any one premises, while rented to you, or in the case of damage by fire, while rented to you or temporarily occupied by you with permission of the owner. - 7.
 Subject to Paragraph 5. above, the Medical Expense Limit is the most we will pay under Coverage C for all medical expenses because of "bodily injury" sustained by any one person.

 The Limits of Insurance of this Coverage Part apply separately to each consecutive annual period and to any remaining period of less than 12 months, starting with the beginning of the policy period shown in the Declarations, unless the policy period is extended after issuance for an additional period of less than 12 months.
-In that case, the additional period will be deemed part of the last preceding period for purposes of determining the limits of linearing.
+In that case, the additional period will be deemed part of the last preceding period for purposes of determining the simits of linear and the second sec